 Optional - A prefix to add to property names when retrieving form variables.
 For example you could use 'txt' and if you had a Company field it would look for txtCompany.
 You can also use object prefixes if you're using nested objects.
 If you have a form that displays Customer address information and you have a property name like Customer.Address.StreetName, you could use a 'Customer.Address' as prefix to find those properties and map those to an object.

 Optional - A comma-delimited list of property names that should not be bound.
 Any property listed here is skipped over.

-This method unbinds only simple values.
+This method unbinds only a single level (flat hierarchy) of values.
 Nested objects, collections and arrays are ignored.
-You can use additional unbind operations to unbind child objects.
+You can use additional calls to

 Logical values are handled from checkboxes, but non-logical checkbox values will not be captured when not checked.
 Selection values for checkboxes must be On or True in order to be recognized as a True value for a logical.
 Multiselect lists or multiple selection radios will pull only the first selection into the target property.

 Object and array members are ignored and not filled or updated.
 Date values are imported with CTOD and CTOT.
 There may be formatting problems so these properties may require post processing and potential problems with SET STRICTDATE settings.

 You can work around any misparsing problems by performing additional post processing on the captured object data or handling any fields that might have been missed manually.

 This method can cause issues with logical values that are not on the form.
 There's no safe way to detect checked status as checkboxes and radio buttons do not send unchecked values as form variables so it's possible that non-form fields can be updated.
 The workaround is to exclude logical properties that are not on the HTML form explicitly.

 The following is a more complete data binding example with error handling that captures errors and displays them on the page.